kyma-project/cli/docs/gen-docs/kyma_alpha_create_module.md

       --channel string         Channel to use for the module template. (default "stable") --clean                  Remove the mod-path folder and all its contents at the end.
   -c, --credentials string     Basic authentication credentials for the given registry in the format user:password
-      --default-cr string      File containing the default Custom Resource of the module.
+      --default-cr string      File containing the default custom resource of the module.
 If the module is a kubebuilder project, the default CR will be automatically detected.
       --insecure               Use an insecure connection to access the registry.
       --mod-cache string       Specifies the path where the module artifacts are locally cached to generate the image.
-If the path already has a module use the overwrite flag to overwrite it. (default "./mod")
+If the path already has a module, use the overwrite flag to overwrite it. (default "./mod")
   -n, --name string            Override the module name of the kubebuilder project.
-If the module is not a kubebuilder project this flag is mandatory.
+If the module is not a kubebuilder project, this flag is mandatory.
   -o, --output string          File to which to output the module template if the module is uploaded to a registry (default "template.yaml")
   -w, --overwrite              overwrites the existing mod-path directory if it exists -p, --path string            Path to the module contents. (default current directory)